 If you’re struggling with butt sweat at the office, consider spending at least part of the day at a standing desk.
 When we sit all day, it creates an ideal opportunity for sweat to build up and become truly unpleasant.
 Instead, a standing desk helps air circulate around your butt and can help cut down on butt sweat as a result.

 With all these techniques, you still might not be totally satisfied with your butt sweat situation.
 If you’re unable to stop or reduce butt sweat completely, the following tips will help you hide it too.
 All together you’ll be able to make sure that nobody knows about your butt sweat, no matter how much you’re suffering.

 While light colored pants might seem great to keep you cool during warm, sunny months – they may end up making it more obvious that you’ve got butt sweat.
 As we all know, light colors are much less forgiving to moisture and sweat; dark colored trousers and jeans can help hide the evidence of butt sweat.

 Lastly, consider wearing moisture-wicking.
-We obviously recommend our own; we’ve got sweat proof boxer briefs with a comfort pouch or sweat proof boxer briefs with a fly, depending on your preference.
+We obviously recommend our own; we’ve got sweat proof boxer briefs with a comfort pouch or sweat proof boxer briefs with a fly (buy in our shop or on Amazon), depending on your preference.
 These bad boys help absorb sweat as it forms, keeping you dry and cool even when your butt sweats.
 Our super soft micro modal fabric is infused with real silver to help fight odor-causing bacteria and to regulate your body temperature.